 Master of Philosophy

-AC is passionate about research.
-We are committed to excellence and innovation in all we do.
-Set yourself apart in the fields of Business, Education and Theology by completing your Master of Philosophy at AC.
+We are committed to excellence and innovation in research.
+Set yourself apart in the fields of Business, Education and Theology by completing your Master of Philosophy (MPhil) at AC.
+The MPhil provides a pathway for students who have a coursework Masters degrees to pursue further independent research.
+Through supervision and research, you will gain systematic and critical understanding, including a working knowledge of recent developments and approaches, in your area of specialisation.

 The course consists of 120 credit points comprising:

 - one core research methods subject (20 credit points)